thefranke/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Operators.md

   * Using **Duplicate** from Context menu (or Ctrl+D)
   * Using **Copy**, **Cut** and **Paste** from Context menu (or Ctrl+C/Ctrl+X then Ctrl+V)

+## Configuring Operators

+Adjusting Operator [Settings](GraphLogicAndPhilosophy.md#settings) in the Node UI or the Inspector can change the way the Operator looks and behaves.

+> For instance, Changing the Cull Mode of a `Position (Depth)` Operator  from *None* to *Range* will add an extra *Depth Range* property to the Operator.

 ## Uniform Operators

 Some operators can be used with **single input of Variable Type** : for instance Absolute values can be used for a float, a Vector3 or an Integer.
 These nodes are called **Uniform Operators**.